-Barongs are customarily worn by men only.
+Barongs are traditionally known to be worn by men.
 The barong is the national garment of the Philippines, and it is not fair that it is only widely available to men.
 Barongs look great on women and also in a more feminine form.
 Also, women wearing barongs is not a new thing.
 Women have been wearing barongs since barongs were first created.
 A more famous and recent example is Corazon Aquino, who wore barongs while she served as president of the Philippines.

-It is 2017, and Pineapple Ind wants to change a lot about the image of the barong and how it is worn.
-One of Pineapple Ind's goals is to make the barong widely accessible to everyone regardless of gender, gender identification and gender expression.
-On this website, all embroidery designs are available in traditional fit (masculine) and contemporary fit (feminine).
+Pineapple Industries wants to change a lot about the image of the barong and how it is worn.
+One of Pineapple Industries' goals is to make the barong widely accessible to everyone, regardless of gender, gender identification and gender expression.
+On this website, all barong embroidery designs are available in traditional fit (masculine) and contemporary fit (feminine).
 We welcome all people, regardless of gender, gender identification and gender expression, to shop all of our barong collections.

 Are the barongs on this website all the barongs you sell?

 No, more barongs will be added periodically.
 Plus, we sell custom made and bespoke barongs that are not available on this website.
 Contact us to inquire further.
 See our Special Sales section.